 Paxton House is situated on the banks of the River Tweed, near Berwick-upon-Tweed.
 Designed by John and James Adam in 1758, it is perhaps the finest example of an eighteenth-century Palladian country house in Britain and contains a pre-eminent collection of Chippendale furniture.
 In 1811, the Edinburgh architect Robert Reid added the largest purpose-built picture gallery in a Scottish country house.

 The house lies at the centre of eighty acres of accessible gardens, woodland and parkland.
-Nearby, the newly restored Victorian boathouse and salmon fishing museum have been reinstated as a feature on the river.
+Nearby, the newly restored Victorian boathouse and salmon fishing museum have been reinstated as a feature on the river and visitors can enjoy boat trips along the River Tweed during the summer months.
 Picnic areas, animal observation hides and an adventure playground have been provided for family visitors.

 Full details of opening times, admission charges and tour information for Paxton House can be found on the Paxton House website.

 The paintings on display at Paxton present an overview of Scottish Art and include portraits, still lifes, landscapes and history paintings dating from the early eighteenth century to the twentieth century.
 Works by celebrated Scottish artists Sir Henry Raeburn, William McTaggart and Sir William Allan can be enjoyed alongside modern paintings by the renowned Scottish colourists Samuel John Peploe and George Leslie Hunter, and artists with local connections to the Borders, Anne Redpath and Sir William Gillies.